How to Sell a House During Divorce in Florida

 Three Options for the Marital Home

 Option 1: One spouse buys out the other's equity.
-This requires refinancing in one name and is often challenging if the buying spouse doesn't qualify alone.
-Option 2: Sell on the traditional market.
-This takes 3-6 months and requires cooperation on showings, maintenance, and staging, difficult during a contentious divorce.
-Option 3: Sell to a cash buyer for a quick, clean split.
-No showings, no repairs, and proceeds distributed at closing per your agreement.
+This usually requires refinancing in one name and can be challenging if the buying spouse does not qualify alone.
+Option 2: Sell on the traditional market, which requires cooperation on pricing, showings, maintenance, repairs, and staging.
+Option 3: Sell to a cash buyer, which may reduce showings and repair negotiations while still requiring clear written agreement on proceeds and signatures.

 Legal Considerations